One of Every Color

 this time Miles' fists clenched against his desk.
 I'm

 sorry, Edgeworth.
+Phoenix licked his lips.

 April jumped.
 "Y-Yes.